seymakayaa/PythonVsCode/notes.md

-Certainly!
-Here's a summarized overview of Python's integration with Visual Studio Code (VSCode) documentation:

-**Summary of Visual Studio Code (VSCode) Python Documentation**
+#Summary of Visual Studio Code (VSCode) Python Documentation

 1. **Getting Started:**
    - VSCode Installation: Explains how to download and install VSCode on different platforms.